DaveCThompson/HUE9000/docs/THEMING_GUIDELINES.md

 ## Maintaining Consistency & Performance
 *   (As before, emphasizing testing the button lifecycle via `Button.js` components, the startup sequence, and the Phase P10 transition).
+*   **LCD State Management:** Pay close attention to the order of operations in `uiUpdater.js -> setLcdState` and `applyInitialLcdStates`.
+For elements animated with flicker profiles starting from `autoAlpha:0`, ensure GSAP sets this invisibility *before* any CSS classes that define a visible state are applied to prevent visual flashes.
+For CSS transitions involving `background-image` gradients driven by variables, ensure a suitable `background-color` fallback is present.